pomerium/documentation/content/docs/guides/hedgedoc.md

 # HedgeDoc

 In this guide, you'll learn how to run a HedgeDoc web application behind Pomerium.
-You'll also add an authorization policy that enables Pomerium to gran or deny access based on policy criteria.
+You'll also add an authorization policy that enables Pomerium to grant or deny access based on policy criteria.

 ## What is HedgeDoc?